ElectricNightOwl/ArmSwinger/README.md

 #####ArmSwinger/scripts/ArmSwinger.cs
 The core ArmSwinger library.
 Applied to your CameraRig.
 Includes extensive options for tweaking the feel and technical operation of the library.
 #####ArmSwinger/scripts/HeadsetCollider.cs
 Manages the box collider component on your headset (Camera (eye)).
 This component will be auto-created if it's needed and not manually applied.
+No public settings.
 #####ArmSwinger/examples/ArmSwinger_Test_Scene.unity
 A locomotion test scene that includes ramps, walls, uneven terrain, and other locomotion-centric tests.
 You can also reference this scene to understand how ArmSwinger should be configured and applied to a scene.
 #####ArmSwinger/resources/*